 You need to hear this song to realise how familiar it is.
 Has it been used in an advert or is it just part of our collective tapestry?

 Anyway, it’s blooming great.
 And it was actually written by Chet Powers i the early ’60’s.
 Often known as ‘Let’s Get Together’ or ‘Everybody Get Together’ (by The Dave Clark 5), this version by The Youngbloods was a Billboard Hit in 1967 and 1969.
 Covered many times from Joni Mitchell to The Wonderstuff, it also appeared on the No Nukes soundtrack.

 It was on the radio list of ‘lyrically questionable songs’ following the 9/11 attacks.

-The lead singer, Jessie Colin Young, is a lesser know member of the TT’ed club but well worth checking out.
+The lead singer, Jessie Colin Young, is a lesser known member of the TT’ed club but well worth checking out.

-I pay tribute to Rascal elsewhere but she unfortunately died within a few days of me posting this.
-It shook me to the core – for me all pets are part of the family and she was part of mine.
+I pay tribute to Rascal elsewhere (specifically next years series) but she, unfortunately, died within a few days of me posting this.
+It shook me to the core – for me, all pets are part of the family and she was part of mine.
 Suffice to say I did not feel like continuing this list and left it alone for a month or so before picking it up again.

 Number 23.
 Eagles – ‘Take It Easy’

 Cool as f**k here.
 Taken from the Hotel California Tour.
 Released in 1972 and written by Jackson Browne – I suppose it came to our attention properly with the phenomenal success that was Their Greatest Hits (1971–1975).